Breadcrumb

 Health care workers can also leave the workforce of their current occupation permanently by changing careers.
 Each year, workers under age 50 have a small probability of being removed from the workforce based on observed career change using the Current Population Survey (CPS) Annual Social and Economic Supplement survey data.
 For audiologists and podiatrists, the sample size was too small for reliable estimates, so physicians were used as a proxy for podiatrists and speech-language pathologists were used as a proxy for audiologists.
 We also used pharmacy technicians as a proxy for phlebotomists and registered dieticians as a proxy for medical and clinical laboratory technicians.
 While these workers may join other health care occupations, we assume that they are captured in the new graduate data for that occupation.

 For health care workers at age 50 and over, we modeled the probability of retiring, with retirement probability increasing with age.
-Attrition patterns for each profession were based on 2017-2021 ACS data.
+Attrition patterns for each profession were based on 2018–2022 ACS data.
 These patterns were constructed based on a question asking whether the person is currently employed and whether they were employed last year.
 Health care workers flagged for attrition drop out of the supply entirely and do not return in later years.

 Modeling hours worked

 We used Ordinary Least Squares regression to model hours worked patterns for each health occupation.
 The dependent variable is total hours worked in the previous week.
-Explanatory variables consisted of age group, sex, race, and ACS survey year (2017-2021).
+Explanatory variables consisted of age group, sex, race, and ACS survey year (2018–2022).

 Estimates and projections consider the changing demographics of the workforce.
-It also accounts for average hours worked per week differing by age, sex, race, and occupation.
+They also account for average hours worked per week differing by age, sex, race, and occupation.
 Then, the expected number of hours worked by each professional is converted to FTE supply by dividing the total person-hours worked by 40.
 This creates a uniform standard of 1 FTE as working 40 hours per week regardless of the occupation.
 It also means that the initial FTE of an occupation can differ from the actual count of persons employed in the occupation.

 Modeling state-level supply and migration